nikallow/Enhanced-vanilla-minecraft/MODLIST.md

-# Here you can find mods that are currently being used in the modpack and that have been used
+# Here you can find mods that are used in the modpack

-## mods that are currently used in the modpack
-> The list below matches

-## All mods that were used:
 * [Fabric API](https://modrinth.com/mod/fabric-api)
 * [Sodium](https://modrinth.com/mod/sodium)
 * [AmbientSounds](https://modrinth.com/mod/ambientsounds)